RIYADH: THREE-DAY ITINERARY + TIPS

 On the lower level of the Kindgom Center you will find one of the most luxurious shopping malls in Riyadh.
-The mall is home to everything from Chanel and Cartier to street fashion, Robinsons and Marks & Spenser department stores, Café Fauchon, as well as a movie theatre.
-The food court is on the lowest level with well-known fast food joints, but with typically Saudi signs like "women order here."
+The mall is home to everything from Chanel and Cartier to street fashion, Robinsons and Marks & Spenser department stores, as well as a movie theatre.
+The food court is on the lowest level with well-known fast food joints dominating the food choices.
 Café Bateel has a small store down there, selling quality dates in beautiful boxes.
 It is not a Saudi brand but the Saudi-themed boxes filled with stuffed dates make a beautiful gift to take back home.

 A perfect selfie spot with the Kingdom Tower in the background is at Masaa Café across the street from the tower.
 The café is the world's largest with 800 seats, and included in the Guinness Book of World records.

 The Sky Bridge is open from 12pm to 11pm (4pm-11pm on Fridays).
 Website: http://kingdomcentre.com.sa/?page_id=17456